-Young malaria parasites refuse to take their medicine, which may explain emerging drug resistance, new study findsFebruary 19th, 2013 in Medications /
+Young malaria parasites refuse to take their medicine, which may explain emerging drug resistance, new study findsFebruary 19, 2013 in Medicine & Health / Medications

 (Medical Xpress)—New research has revealed that immature malaria parasites are more resistant to treatment with key antimalarial drugs than older parasites, a finding that could lead to more effective treatments for a disease that kills one person every minute and is developing resistance to drugs at an alarming rate.